paulboco/powerball/README.md

 [![License](https://poser.pugx.org/paulboco/powerball/license)](https://packagist.org/packages/paulboco/powerball)

 All Powerball drawings are available at the powerball.com website in a plain text file.
-This file is updated shortly after each drawing which occurs at 10:59 PM on Wednesday and Saturday nights.
+This file is updated shortly after each drawing which occurs at 10:59 p.m.
+Eastern Time on Wednesday and Saturday nights.

 This package parses that text file into an array.